MarkDLR/mcgillshakore/README.md

 * I'm currently exploring new languages in the programming world
 * I'm currently learning algorithms and data structures
-* Goals: Make beautfiul dynamic websites and application
+* Goals: Make beautfiul dynamic websites and applications
 * Fun Facts: I love to make digital art using my iPad and create tasty dishes.
 Also my favorite color is Purple

 ### Connect with me 📱